kxkxkxq/lirs_cache/README.md

 Here are presented two implementations of caching aigorithms - [LIRS caching algorithm](https://en.wikipedia.org/wiki/LIRS_caching_algorithm) and the [Belady's algorithm](https://en.wikipedia.org/wiki/Cache_replacement_policies)

+## Short description
+For each realisation

+### Input
+On stdin : cache size,  number of elements, then the elements themselves

+### Output
+On stdout : the number of cache hits

+### Example (for Belady's algoritm)
+Input : 10, 10 , 1, 2, 3, 4, 1, 2, 3, 4, 1, 2

+Output : 6

 ## How to install
 use
 ```bush